MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 ### Import the Dropdown component and Icons

-The component renders the small version using the Fluent UI `Dropdown` component, so you add it to the imports:
+In `ChoicesPickerComponent.tsx`, the component renders the small version using the Fluent UI `Dropdown` component, so you add it to the imports:

 # [Before](#tab/before)